 The game is asymmetrical from the get-go.
 Phase One is effectively a game of cat and mouse... or man and shark.
 Working together, Hooper, Quint and Brody must attach two barrels to the shark.

-Speaking of, the shark has an equally as tough job.
-The shark needs to stay hidden from the heroes as best it can, not allowing them to find him, whilst also devouring the poor people of Amity island.
+Speaking of, the shark has an equally tough job.
+The shark needs to stay hidden from the heroes as best it can, not allowing them to find him, whilst also devouring the poor people of Amity Island.
 If a swimmer vanishes from the board, you can have a solid guess at where the shark is.

-On the flip side of this, the shark isn't just on a hiding and eating routine, that would eventually be caught up with!
+On the flip side of this, the shark isn't just on a hiding and eating routine.
+That would eventually be caught up with!
 To spice things up, and set it aside from the other Great Whites of the ocean, it has a few tricks up its sleeve.
 From extreme speed to avoiding triggers, the shark can escape the heroes in a pinch!
 But these abilities only last one turn, so they need to be used sparingly.

 The shark must eat as many swimmers as possible to gain strength.
 When the shark has two barrels, or has eaten so many swimmers, the game moves on to Phase Two.

-The heroes now need to simply kill the shark, like the Jaws movie.
+The heroes now need to kill the shark, like in the Jaws movie.
 Dependent on how well they did at preventing locals from becoming lunch, they'll receive item cards to help them.
 They do a range of things, centred around hindering and slowing the shark.
 Their goal is to get the shark to zero health.

 Each hero gets their own starting items, reflective in some ways of the film.
 There is no guarantee you'll get that explosive finale...
 However, bashing a shark to death with a hammer is acceptable in this scenario.
 This is the least asymmetrical part of the game for the hero team.
 You all choose where to stand, how to attack and with what.

-For the shark however, this is another display of how the balance occurs.
+For the shark, however, this is another display of how the balance occurs.
 3v1 is never a fair fight, but in this game it is.
 The shark will gain abilities to use dependent on how much it ate, the opposite of the heroes really.
 They also get a choice of three breaching points around the boat to appear at.
 If they appear at a specific point, they can attack adjacent parts of the boat and any heroes in the water.
 The boat can only take so much, as can the heroes.